 To set a new fiscal year budget, staff brings the budget to the CAC and BOD twice.
-The first Draft Budget is presented by staff for review and comment by the CAC and BOD to give staff direction on the early direction of the budget.
+The first Draft Budget is presented by staff for review and comment by the CAC and BOD to give staff direction on the early draft of the budget.
 This occurred in April for the CAC and May for the BOD.
-Staff may revise some of the budget figures between the Draft and Proposed budgets based on CAC and BOD input and updated information.
 In the second budget review, the Proposed Budget is presented for approval.